amplience/dc-extension-product-selector/README.md

 ![Travis](https://img.shields.io/travis/amplience/dc-extension-product-selector)

-The product selector extension allows content authors to easily search and select products in Salesforce B2C Commerce Cloud (SFCC), SAP Commerce Cloud (Hybris) or Commercetools and add them to your content.
+The product selector extension allows content authors to easily search and select products in Salesforce B2C Commerce Cloud (SFCC), SAP Commerce Cloud (Hybris), Commercetools or Kibo Commerce and add them to your content.

-The IDs of each product selected are added to the content as an array of strings for SFCC or Commercetools and an array of objects with the id and catalog for Hybris.
+The IDs of each product selected are added to the content as an array of strings for SFCC, Commercetools or Kibo Commerce and an array of objects with the id and catalog for Hybris.

 ![](/screenshot.png?raw=true)

 The default SFCC backend requires the use of the [sfcc-product-search-proxy)](https://github.com/amplience/sfcc-product-search-proxy) to work around CORS issues when calling the SFCC data endpoint.
-It is not needed when using with Hybris or Commercetools, or using the `sfcc-cors` backend with the proper configuration.
+It is not needed when using with Hybris, Commercetools or Kibo Commerce, or using the `sfcc-cors` backend with the proper configuration.

 ## How to install